Aliases for GHSR Gene

 GHSR (Growth Hormone Secretagogue Receptor) is a Protein Coding gene.
-Diseases associated with GHSR include growth hormone deficiency, isolated partial and short stature due to ghsr deficiency.
-Among its related pathways are Signaling by GPCR and cAMP signaling pathway.
+Diseases associated with GHSR include Growth Hormone Deficiency, Isolated Partial and Growth Hormone Insensitivity, Partial.
+Among its related pathways are Peptide ligand-binding receptors and cAMP signaling pathway.
 Gene Ontology (GO) annotations related to this gene include G-protein coupled receptor activity and hormone binding.
 An important paralog of this gene is MLNR.

 UniProtKB/Swiss-Prot for GHSR Gene